-The Fulbright Arctic Chair is one of the Fulbright Distinguished Chairs Programs.
-Awards in this program are viewed as among the most prestigious appointments in the Fulbright Scholar Program.
+The Fulbright Arctic Chair is one of the Fulbright Distinguished Chairs programs; these awards are among the most prestigious appointments in the Fulbright Scholarship Program.
+The application deadline for the 2017-18 academic year is August 1, 2016.